GitLab Security Incident Response Guide

 - Post-Incident analysis and activities

-- Post Mortem and lessons learned activity
+- Retrospective and lessons learned activity

 Leaked Secrets Incident Response Process

 When secrets are confirmed to be leaked, it is important to minimize the exposure time by immediately revoking the secrets.
 This can be done by automation or manual revocation by the Security team.
 Security will immediately revoke the secrets to prevent further abuse even if the potential impact of that action isn’t clearly understood at that time.
 In some cases this may cause disruption, when the secrets are being used for legitimate processes.
-Because of this potential for impact to services dependent on the revoked secrets, Security will post a notification to the #security-revocation-self-service
+Because of this potential for impact to services dependent on the revoked secrets, Security posts a notification to the #security-revocation-self-service

 Confidentiality